-BE IT FURTHER RESOLVED, That copies of this resolution be presented to Howard Richardson and his family, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Dr. Person in recognition of his commitment to higher education, be forwarded to the President of Mississippi State University and be made available to the Capitol Press Corps.